Netflix/metaflow-ui/docs/plugin-system.md

 Each plugin must have an HTML file as an entry point and manifest.json file for configurations.
 This HTML is rendered to an iframe at a certain spot within the UI.
 Plugins can also have javascript and CSS files.

-A basic plugin could be something like
+Example of basic plugin HTML:

 ```html
 <!DOCTYPE html>